benzaremean/which_tech_exercise/README.md

 I have added a html report of one of my runs to output/test-report.html

 A preview can be viewed on the web [here](http://htmlpreview.github.io/?https://github.com/benzaremean/which_tech_exercise/blob/master/output/test-report.html)

+## Regarding Functional Tests for the Page

+I see three main Features that several functional tests can be written for

+1. Product Comparison

+   - I covered 4 scenarios in my automated [tests](src/tests/comparison.spec.js)

+2. Product Filtering

+3. Product Display including paginaton